 - Meeting 4: Wednesday May 31st 2017 at 6:30pm, City Hall Council Chambers (1500 Warburton Avenue), Agenda and Meeting Materials, Meeting Minutes

-The Affordable Housing Working Group's recommendations will be presented to the City Council on July 11, 2017 at 7:00pm, City Council Chambers (1500 Warburton Avenue).
+The Draft Affordable Housing Ordinance will be reviewed by the City Council on October 10, 2017 at 7:00 PM at the City Council Chambers (1500 Warburton Avenue, Santa Clara, CA 95050).

 Please check back to this website for details on future Affordable Housing Update progress.

 Contact Anna McGill, Associate Planner

 - Agenda Report from February 21, 2017, City Council Meeting